tinghui8576/GVirtuS/README.md

 If the GVirtuS backend server address or port number changes frequently, hardcoding these values in your Docker frontend image can be inconvenient.
 Instead, create a `properties.json` configuration file on your host machine and mount it into the container using the `-v` flag, as described for the backend [above](#change-the-gvirtus-backend-server-address-and-port-number-if-needed).
 This approach keeps your configuration flexible and easy to update.

-# Method 3: 🧰 🐳 Install from Source in a Docker Container (Debugging/Interactive Mode)
+# Method 3: 🧰 🐳 Build from Source in a Docker Container (Debugging/Interactive Mode)

 This method is ideal for development and debugging GVirtuS.
 It lets you build and run GVirtuS from source interactively inside a Docker container, making it easy to test code changes, troubleshoot issues, and experiment with the GVirtuS environment in real time.